Bladedance of Elementalers: Light novels

 Bladedance of Elementalers is a light novel series written by Yū Shimizu with illustrations by Hanpen Sakura (volumes 1-14), Yuuji Nimura (14-16) and Kohada Shimesada (17-20).
-The first volume was published on December 24, 2010 under Media Factory's MF Bunko J. Twenty novels in the series and one extra have been released.
+The first volume was published on December 24, 2010 under Media Factory's MF Bunko J, and the last on March 25, 2019.
+Twenty novels in the series and one extra have been released.

 Manga

 A manga adaptation illustrated by Hyōju Issei was serialized from June 27, 2012 to January 27, 2017 in Media Factory's Monthly Comic Alive and compiled in six volumes.
 The first volume was released on February 23, 2013 and the last on March 23, 2017.
 In May 2014, Digital Manga licensed the manga for release in North America, and released the first volume on October 27, 2015.
 They did not release others.

 Anime

 It was one of five MF Bunko J light novel anime adaptations announced at Media Factory's Summer School Festival event on July 28, 2013.
 An anime television series adaptation by TNK aired from July 14 to September 29, 2014.
 The opening theme is "Kyoumei no True Force" (共鳴のTrue Force, Sympathy's True Force) performed by Hitomi Harada and the ending theme song is "Blade Dance" (精霊剣舞祭（ブレイドダンス）, Bureido Dansu) performed by Knee-Socks.
 Each BD release included a short special episode.
 Crunchyroll streamed the series, while Sentai Filmworks have licensed the series.